-Baki Cakici is an assistant professor at the IT University of Copenhagen, and part of the Technologies in Practice research group.
+Baki Cakici is an Assistant Professor at the IT University of Copenhagen, DK and part of the Technologies in Practice research group.
 His research interests include surveillance, classification, politics of numbers, and the history of computing.
 In his research, he draws on theories from the field of science and technology studies.
-He has previously worked as a postdoctoral researcher at Goldsmiths, University of London, Department of Sociology, within the ARITHMUS project.
+He worked as a postdoctoral researcher on the ARITHMUS project (2014-17).

 Francisca Grommé is Assistant Professor at the Erasmus School of Social and Behavioural Sciences at Erasmus University Rotterdam, NL.
 She works from a background in Science and Technology Studies, Political Science and Anthropology.
 She completed her PhD at the University of Amsterdam about experimental projects that introduce new technologies in crime control.
 She is interested in technologies for collecting data about citizens and consumers through government practices and themes of identity, experiment, classification, expertise, knowledge, materiality and practice.
 She worked as a postdoctoral researcher on ARITHMUS (2014-19).

 Stephan Scheel is Assistant Professor for Transnational Cooperation and Migration Research at the Institute of Sociology of the University of Duisburg, DE.
 Stephan completed his PhD in Political Science at the Open University (UK).
 His doctoral thesis investigates how migrants appropriate mobility in the context of biometric border controls in order to demonstrate the persistence of moments of autonomy of migration within technologically ever more sophisticated border regimes.
 In general, his research interests lie at the intersection of border and migration studies, citizenship studies, critical security studies and science and technology studies.
 He worked as a postdoctoral researcher on ARITHMUS (2014-18).